 The Engineering Institute

-Dive into sustainable energy, robotics, and more as you engineer resilient solutions to the most pressing problems our world is facing!
+Dive into sustainable energy, structural engineering, and more as you engineer resilient solutions to real life challenges.

 “ GIV was definitely an empowering and inspiring experience for me…The various workshops and hands-on learning experiences provided by the Engineering Institute allowed me to exercise and develop problem-solving skills essential in any field of engineering.
 The strand-specific projects allowed for a direct application of these skills.”